Guangxi Zhuang Autonomous Region

-The Guangxi Zhuang Autonomous Region can be found in southern China.
+Guangxi Zhuang Autonomous Region can be found in southern China.
 Slightly smaller than Laos, Guangxi has an area 220,400 km2.
 It is bordered by Yunnan to the west, Guizhou to the north, Hunan to the northeast, and Guangdong to the east, the Gulf of Tonkin and Vietnam to the south and southwest.
 Guangxi was named by the Song Dynasty (960–1279) when the region was known as ‘Wide South, Western Route’, meaning the western half of land south of the Nan Mountains.
 The Yuan Dynasty (1206–1368) shortened its name to Guangxi – ‘Western Expanse’— in contrast to Guangdong -‘Eastern Expanse’ – when it made provinces out of these areas.
 In 1958, the province became the Guangxi Zhuang Autonomous Region.
 It is one of five provincial-level autonomous regions, each of which is designated to provide some autonomy for a significant indigenous ethnic group.
-Thus, the governor of Guangxi must always be Zhung, though the reality of China’s political system means that this autonomy is in name only.
+Thus, the governor of Guangxi must always be Zhuang, though the reality of China’s political system means that this autonomy is in name only.

 Before the Han people arrived around 221 BCE, Guangxi was controlled by tribal peoples, the largest of which was the Zhuang who represent modern-day China’s largest minority.
 By 214 bce, during the Qin Dynasty, the Han began expanding their reach into the eastern and southern parts of Guangxi; during their reign, they organized the digging of the Ling Canal connecting the Xiang and Gui rivers to form a north-south waterway.
 At the end of the Qin Dynasty, the Zhuang formed an independent state but was again absorbed into the Chinese empire during the Han Dynasty (206 bce–220 ce).
 This pattern of strengthening and waning Han control over Guangxi characterized much of its history.
 As late as the Ming and Qing Dynasties unrest frequently plagued the province as tribal peoples battled for greater autonomy from Han control.
 The Ming Dynasty (1368-1644) engaged in a policy of military colonization and tried to secure hegemony in the area by getting local tribal groups to battle against one another.
 At the 1465 Battle of Big Rattan Gorge between the Zhuang and the Yao peoples, for instance, an estimated 20,000 people died.
 The Qing Dynasty (1644-1911) followed a hands-off approach until its imposition of direct rule in 1726.
 By the 19th century, strife in the area was frequent.
 An 1831 Yao people revolt, for example, was followed by the infamous 1850 Taiping Rebellion.

-In the early 20th century, Guangxi leaders supported the establishment of a republic, and the region became a base of the Nationalist revolution led by Sun Yat-sen. The 1911 Wuchang Uprising led Guangxi to secede from the Qing Empire.
+In the early 20th century, Guangxi leaders supported the establishment of a Republic, and the region became a base of the Nationalist revolution led by Sun Yat-sen. The 1911 Wuchang Uprising led Guangxi to secede from the Qing Empire.
 Following the 1911 Revolution, Guangxi’s leaders were active in the reorganization of the Chinese Nationalist Party.
-Following the rise of Chiang Kai-shek to power in 1927, the Guangxi leaders formed the Guangxi Clique in opposition to Chiang.
+After the rise of Chiang Kai-shek to power in 1927, the Guangxi leaders formed the Guangxi Clique in opposition to Chiang.
 Although Chiang defeated their revolt in 1929, Guangxi retained a semi-independent status.
 During this time, many Zhuang leaders developed sympathy for the emerging Communist movement.

 During the second Sino-Japanese War, Japan invaded southern Guangxi in 1939.
 The Japanese made a large push to take the rest of the province in 1944, but they were unable to maintain their position.
-In November 1949, and Guangxi became a province of the People’s Republic.
+In November 1949, Guangxi became a province of the People’s Republic.

 Guangxi has tremendous hydroelectric potential, and the province is increasingly becoming a large producer of hydro-electrical power.
 Guangxi also creates power at its thermal plants and widely uses biogas generated from human and animal waste for domestic consumption.